2sic/app-timeline/readme.md

 ## History

 * 2022-03
   * Updated to v12 best-practices
   * Removed all jQuery dependencies
   * Hybrid - now works in Dnn and Oqtane
-* 2022-04 03.01.00
+* v03.01.00 2022-04
   * Changed all access to Services to ToSic.Sxc.Services
   * Changed all images to use the IImage Picture tag
   * Enabled image configuration
   * Replaced data-enableoptimization with pageSvc.AssetAttributes()
-* 2022-06 03.02.00
+* v03.02.00 2022-06
   * Changed all base classes to their 2sxc 14 equivalents
   * Replaced all GetService<> with the new ServiceKit14
   * Updated webpack
+* v03.03.00 2023-05
+  * Removed _ from Filenames
+  * Code in one file the bs5, less duplicated code
+  * Removed shared Folder